 Following the abolition of the Tier 1 (Exceptional Talent) visa in February 2020, the UK visas and Immigration introduced the Global Talent visa.
-The Global Talent visa will be an option for talented and promising individuals in the fields of science, digital technology and arts and culture wishing to come to the UK to work in said their relevant field.
+The The Global Talent visa is an option for talented and promising individuals in the fields of science, digital technology, arts and culture wishing to come to the UK to work in their relevant field.

 The application process takes place across two stages.
 You first need to apply to be endorsed online.
 You can be endorsed in the fields of science, engineering, medicine, humanities, digital technology, the arts and culture (including film and television, fashion design and architecture).
 If you are applying as a digital technology specialist, you will also need to apply directly to Tech Nation.
 Applications for endorsements can take up to 8 weeks.